 You don't have to wait to file your tax return during a government shutdown.
-You can prepare and send it in as soon as you have all the required documents, such as Forms W-2 and 1099s.
+You can prepare and send it in as soon as you have all the required documents, such as Form W-2 and 1099.
 As always, the sooner your tax return is in line with other received returns awaiting processing, the sooner you'll receive your refund if you're due one.

 Send a check if you owe the IRS money, but you might not want to submit a paper return if you don't owe anything and you're anticipating a refund.
 Federal law requires that processing paper returns must wait until after the shutdown ends, so it might be a good time to go electronic, if you haven't already.

 Tax-related deadlines remain the same during a shutdown, although Congress and the IRS can extend them due to national emergencies.
-This includes the estimated tax payments made by self-employed individuals that are due on January 15.
-The IRS website instructs taxpayers to file and pay taxes as normal during a shutdown.
+This includes the estimated tax payments made by self-employed individuals that are due quarterly.
+Taxpayers must still file and pay taxes as normal during a shutdown.

 Returns must still be filed by Tax Day during a shutdown, which is normally April 15.
 Tax Day becomes the next business day in years when April 15 falls on a weekend or a holiday.
 You're still legally obligated to file and pay on time, even when Congress is squabbling.

 The IRS is part of the Treasury Department; therefore, it's affected by government shutdowns from operational and logistic standpoints.

-Federal law requires the IRS be staffed during shutdowns by exempt employees whose roles "protect human life and property."
+Federal law requires the IRS to be staffed during shutdowns by exempt employees whose roles "protect human life and property."
 The short-staffed IRS is required to process all tax returns submitted on paper that include payments.